peter/learning/frameworks/react/README.md

 * `shouldComponentUpdate` allows the developer to prevent unnecessary re-rendering of a component by returning false if a render is not required.
 * `componentDidMount` is called once the component has 'mounted' (the component has been created in the user interface, often by associating it with a DOM node).
 This is commonly used to trigger data loading from a remote source via an API.

+## Context

+[Context](https://reactjs.org/docs/context.html) provides a way to pass data through the component tree without having to pass props down manually at every level

+Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.

 # Routing

 TODO